DmnUAll/YourDailyQuote/README.md

 # YourDailyQuote
-App that allows you to get 3 inspirational quotes per day.
-The application also has a pseudo unlockable functionality (limit on the number of requests per day).
+App that allows you to get 3 inspirational quotes per day.\n The application also has a pseudo unlockable functionality (limit on the number of requests per day).

 <p align="center">